 The prior authorization program is designed to help make sure you and your dependents get the right care in the right setting.
 It helps make sure you don't get unnecessary medical care and helps you manage complex or long-term medical conditions.
-The prior authorization program includes mandatory prior authorization of certain types of care to help you make decisions about your healthcare.
+The prior authorization program includes mandatory prior authorization of certain types of care to help you make decisions about your healthcare, and a case management program.